DavidRambo/crateandcrowbar-dl/README.md

 The inner loop itreates over those items, spawning a thread for each one.
 A handle for each thread is pushed onto a Vec so that the outer loop can wait for all to join before moving on.

-Each thread attempts to download the episode, going over each URI formatting function as needed.
+Each thread attempts to download the episode, going over each URL formatting function as needed.

 # Improvements